GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 {% Img src="image/ttTommHYbJXsEL29zNB1wXBvH4z1/WJ2KPqFUjqJABNYQUEN9.png", alt="Example of an installed app's settings page.", width="800", height="449" %}

-Link capturing is a Chrome&nbsp;OS-only feature for now; support for Windows, macOS, and Linux is in progress.
+Link capturing is a ChromeOS-only feature for now; support for Windows, macOS, and Linux is in progress.

 ### Launch Handler API